 1. Temasek Polytechnic, School of Applied Science, Singapore;

-2. University Sains Malaysia, Malaysia; and
+2. University of Science Malaysia, Malaysia (Universiti Sains Malaysia); and

 3. University Malaysia Sabah, Malaysia.